gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="dependency-ordering"></a>
 ### Improved dependency version ordering

-Gradle uses an implicit [version ordering](userguide/single_versions.html#version_ordering) in order to determine which version is newest when performing dependency version conflict resolution and deciding what versions are included in a version range.
+Gradle uses an implicit [version ordering](userguide/single_versions.html#version_ordering) to determine which version is considered newest when performing dependency version conflict resolution and when deciding which versions are included in a version range.

 The current version ordering algorithm can lead to potentially confusing results in certain cases.

 For example, `RC` is considered a higher version than `SNAPSHOT` by Gradle.
-As a result, a user that intends to integrate with the latest version will get the `RC` version through version conflict resolution instead of the `SNAPSHOT` once the `RC` version is released.
+As a result, a user that intends to integrate with the latest version of a dependency will get the `RC` version through version conflict resolution instead of the `SNAPSHOT` once the `RC` version is released.

-Additionally, versions like `2.0-RC1` or `2.0-SNAPSHOT` are unexpectedly included in a version range with an exclusive bound ending with `2.0[` because they are considered to be lower than `2.0`.
+Additionally, versions like `2.0-RC1` or `2.0-SNAPSHOT` are included in a version range with an exclusive bound ending with `2.0[` because they are considered to be lower than `2.0`.

-With this version, Gradle provides an opt-in feature that improves version ordering to address the issues like the ones explained above.
-For example, `SNAPSHOT` is considered to be a higher version than `RC`.
-Also, versions like `2.0-RC1` or `2.0-SNAPSHOT` are excluded from a range ending with `2.0[`.
+With this version, Gradle provides an opt-in feature that changes version ordering to address these issues.
+For example, `SNAPSHOT` is considered to be a higher version than `RC` and versions like `2.0-RC1` or `2.0-SNAPSHOT` are excluded from a range ending with `2.0[`.

 Activating the feature preview `VERSION_ORDERING_V2` in `settings.gradle(.kts)` enables these changes:
 ```
 enableFeaturePreview("VERSION_ORDERING_V2")
 ```

-See the [full documentation on version ordering](userguide/single_versions.html) for the details of the improved algorithm.
+See the [full documentation on version ordering](userguide/single_versions.html) for the details of the new algorithm.

 This ordering will be enabled by default in Gradle 7.0.